AndrewSimon/tf-files/README.md

 2. First time only, run: terraform init
 3. To test, run: terraform plan
 4. To execute with automatic 'yes', run: terraform apply -auto-approve
+5. To override AZ placement of runner to us-east-1a (for example), run: terraform apply -auto-approve -var="aws_az=us-east-1a" -var="aws_subnet_tag=Public_1A"
-5. To cleanup, run: terraform destroy
+6. To cleanup, run: terraform destroy

 ### Trouble-shooting
 Most early problems will involve AWS credentials.
 Ensure your user account can create resources in the console.
 The `aws s3 mb` command will work as long as it is a <i>unique</i> bucket name and your account has the create bucket access policy.
 Confirm in the console you can create and read an existing s3 bucket, if you cannot do so command-line.
 Do the same type of access check via Console for the SSM parameter store, VPC component, and EC2 instance creation, as well.
 Adjust user account roles and policies, as needed.